1 – Listen Attentively

 It’s often said that love isn’t just a noun … it’s also a verb.
-We can tell people that we love them, but it’s also important to show them how we feel – sometimes actions speak louder than words!
-So with Valentine’s Day just around the corner, we thought the timing was right to compile a list of 14 (yes, as in February 14) simple ways you can demonstrate to your children how very loved they are.
+We can tell people that we love them, but it’s also important to show them how we feel – sometimes actions speak louder than words.
+Looking for some ways to show your children how very loved they are?
+You’ve come to the right place!

 # 1 – Listen Attentively